-\begin{Rem} If there are no focal equilibria, the definition of stability in DEY requires that for any $\eta > 0$ and for any sufficiently small $\varepsilon$, the entrants do not outperform the incumbents for every nearby equilibrium of $B_0^{\eta}(\witilde{\mu}^{\varepsilon};s)$.
-However, the nearby set $B_0^{\eta}(\witilde{\mu}^{\varepsilon};s)$ for the given $\eta$ may include equilibria which are far from $s$, no matter how small $\varepsilon$ is.
-These nearby equilibria which are placed at different distances from $s$ may lead to diverging conclusions regarding the stability, contrary to the original intent of DEY; see Example~\ref{exam:20160522}. \footnote{\citet{yHel-eMoh:cdp} also have very similar viewpoints, but they do not give a concrete example.} It is worth stressing that, unlike in DEY, we can avoid choosing such equilibria by creating an adequate barrier $\bar{\eta}$ for any given $\eta$.
-Based on this observation, it is reasonable to say that the choice of a suitable nearby set in this paper is more relevant for the case of no observability. \end{Rem}
+\begin{Rem} When there are no focal equilibria, the stability definition of DEY requires that for any $\eta > 0$ and for any sufficiently small $\varepsilon> 0$, the entrants never outperform the incumbents for every nearby equilibrium in $B_0^{\eta}(\witilde{\mu}^{\varepsilon};s)$.
+However, the nearby set $B_0^{\eta}(\witilde{\mu}^{\varepsilon};s)$ for a given $\eta$ may include equilibria which are far from the pre-entry equilibrium $s$, no matter how small $\varepsilon$ is.
+These outlier equilibria, also satisfying the requirement of the given $\eta$, may lead to diverging conclusions, contrary to the original intent of DEY; see Example~\ref{exam:20160522}.\footnote{ \citet{yHel-eMoh:cdp} also have very similar viewpoints, but they do not give a concrete example.} It should be stressed that, unlike in DEY, we can avoid unnecessary equilibria by creating an adequate barrier $\bar{\eta}$ for any given $\eta$. \end{Rem}